soymadip/KireiSakura-Kit/Assets/notes/terminology.md

 ---

+## Packages

+packages are directories containing plugin modules. packages allow people to share modules.

+>[!info]
+> Packages are in concept stage and not yet implemented.

+---
 ## Super Variables

 KireiSakura-Kit defines several key environment variables, known as **Super Variables**, which store important paths and project-related information.